 The committee’s functions are to advise the student concerning thesis research both technically and philosophically and to preside over the writing of the thesis.

 - Preliminary examinations must be scheduled during the students’ 2nd year as a PhD student or 3rd year as an MD/PhD (see preliminary exam guidelines section).
 Before the exam, the student and the thesis advisor (faculty mentor) should work together to choose the supervisory committee members.
 The committee consists of five members, including the thesis advisor as the chair.
-At least 3 members, including the chair, must be from Oncological Sciences and at least 1 member must be from outside the department.
-Faculty with an adjunct appointment in the department can count as either inside or outside the department.
+The composition of the other 4 committee members is shown in the figure below and depends on whether the thesis advisor is a primary faculty member or an adjunct faculty member in Oncological Sciences.
+See the faculty page to determine who are primary faculty in Oncological Sciences.
+If the thesis advisor is a primary faculty member, then the committee must consist of one primary faculty member, one primary or adjunct faculty member, one non-primary faculty member (adjunct or outside of the department), and a fourth committee member from any category.
+If the thesis advisor is an adjunct faculty member, then the committee must consist of at least two primary faculty members and at least one non-primary faculty member (adjunct or outside of the department).
 The formation of the committee must be reported to and approved by the Director of Graduate Affairs and the graduate school.

 - The supervisory committee is required to meet with the student once per year, with additional meetings optional if either the student, advisor, or committee, believes they would be helpful.
 The student is responsible for scheduling the meetings.
 Be aware that faculty schedules are often busy and meetings usually have to be scheduled several weeks or months in advance.
 In addition, the student should notify the supervisory committee when they are scheduled to speak at RIP.
 Starting in Year 6, the committee should meet twice a year, although one meeting could be “virtual” (an email round-table), if agreed upon.